boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-navigator.md

 ![Data source button](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-3. In the connection type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type button shown.
+3. In the connection type panel, click any one of the listed connection type buttons (Here, the `Microsoft Excel` Connection type is selected for demonstration).

 ![Data source list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-4. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
+4. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.
 Click the `Connect` button.

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-5. Drag your preferred table or view from the left panel from data design view, click the `Save` button.
+5. Drag your preferred table or view from the left panel in the data design view, then click the `Save` button.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

 6. Drag and drop the `Range Navigator` control icon from the toolbox into the design panel.
-You can find control by searching in the toolbox.
+You can find the control by searching in the toolbox.

 ![Range Navigator](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/drag-drop.png)

-7. Click the `Properties` button in the configuration panel, property panel opens.
+7. Click the `Properties` button in the configuration panel, and the property panel opens.
 Now, switch to the `ASSIGN DATA` tab.

 ![Range Navigator properties button](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

 ![Data tab](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/range-assigndata.png)

-8. The data tab will be opened with available measures and dimensions from the connected data source.
+8. The data tab will open with available measures and dimensions from the connected data source.

 ![Range Navigator Assign data](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/navigator-assigndata.png)

 ### Adding value

-Bind column through drag and drop element from the `Measures` section to `Value.`
+Bind a column through drag and drop elements from the `Measures` section to the `Value`.

 ![Range Navigator Value data](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/navigator-valuedata.png)

-You can add more than one `Measures` into `Value.`
+You can add more than one `Measure` into `Value`.

-Click the `Settings` option to change required summary type from the available summary types shown in `Settings.`
+Click the `Settings` option to change the required summary type from the available summary types shown in the `Settings`.

 ![Range Navigator Summary type](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/navigator-sumtype.png)

-Drag and drop element from the `Dimensions` or `Measures` field into the `Argument` section.
+Drag and drop elements from the `Dimensions` or `Measures` field into the `Argument` section.

 ![Range Navigator Argument data](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/navigator-argdata.png)

-`Dimensions` section is available only with date fields and icon in `Argument` section denotes the same.
+The `Dimensions` section is available only with date fields, and the icon in the `Argument` section denotes the same.

 ![Range Navigator Argument Icon Info](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/navigator-argicon.png)

-Click the `Settings` option to change required date format.
-You can also set the `Relative Date Filter.`
+Click the `Settings` option to change the required date format.
+You can also set the `Relative Date Filter`.

-`Settings` icon is not applicable for `Measures` values.
+The `Settings` icon is not applicable for `Measure` values.

 ![Range Navigator date Format](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/navigatordate.png)

-Select the `Relative Date Filter` in the dropdown menu and click the `Edit` option to set relative date,
+Select the `Relative Date Filter` in the dropdown menu and click the `Edit` option to set the relative date.

 ![Range Navigator relative date](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/navigator-relativedate.png)

-Following window opens,
+The following window will open.

 ![Range Navigator relative date set](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/navigator-datefil.png)

 In that window, you can set the `Range` and `Period` option.
-You can also set a Specific date by enabling the `Link to specific date` and click `OK` button.
+You can also set a Specific date by enabling the `Link to a specific date` and clicking the `OK` button.

-Here is an illustration,
+Here is an illustration.

 ![Range Navigator](/static/assets/visualizing-data/visualization-widgets/images/range-navigator/range-navigator.png)

 ## How to format Range Navigator?

-You can format the Range Navigator for better illustration of the view that you require, through the settings available in the `Properties` tab.
+You can format the Range Navigator for better illustration of the view that you require through the settings available in the `Properties` tab.

 ### General Settings